-The biggest city and located in the heart of Europe that you should definitely visit is Germany.
-The city with the German castles, Christmas markets, and beers which it is famous for, are all worth looking forward to.
+The biggest city in the heart of Europe that you should definitely visit is Germany.
+The country is famous for its German castles, Christmas markets, and beers, but there’s so much more to explore among the best of Germany.

-And aside from the many festivals being celebrated by Germany like the world-known “Oktoberfest“, you should also come to see its most beautiful cities that has so many to offer.
+And aside from the many festivals being celebrated by Germany like the world-known “Oktoberfest“, you should also come to see its most beautiful cities that has so many to offer for your Germany travel.

 I am also assuming you do not know Germany really well and you came to this article to find out where you should travel in Germany.
 Is that right?